zieren/eltern-emailer/README.md

 ## How it Works

-Eltern-Emailer logs into the Eltern-Portal website and checks for new messages and updated content in certain [categories](#current-features), e.g.
+Eltern-Emailer logs into the Eltern-Portal website and checks for new messages and updated content in certain [categories](#supported-sections-at-head), e.g.

 * news in `Aktuelles`
 * messages from teachers in `Kommunikation Eltern/Fachlehrer/Klassenleitung`
 * the substitution plan in `Vertretungsplan`

-It then sends these messages and updates to you via email.
+It then sends these messages and news to you via email.

 Optionally, it also checks a dedicated IMAP inbox for emails from you and forwards them to the intended teacher.
 This allows you to communicate with any teacher entirely via email.